mocsmith/CMPM120-Game/README.md

 # CMPM120-Game
-The censorship game we are working on as a group in CMPM 120
+The game we are working on as a group in CMPM 120